 One of the most significant issues facing most website owners is the ability to effectively deliver their website to users around the world at the same speed, regardless of their geographic location.
 This is particularly relevant because latency – the delay that occurs as data travels from one point to another – can become a major concern.
 Users who are located far from the server may not be able to access your website efficiently due to the distance.
 Under these circumstances, implementing a content delivery network (CDN) may prove to be the optimal solution.

 However, it is important to note that not all CDNs offer the same functionality.
 A CDN that can really help lower TTFB should provide advanced features, such as the ability to cache dynamic pages, and not just deliver content.
 This is because caching dynamic pages can further reduce the load on the server and improve TTFB.

 When it comes to choosing a CDN, one of our recommendations is Cloudflare.
 Cloudflare, when combined with a Cache Varnish, offers a simple and effective way to improve the performance of your website.
 This combination allows you to take advantage of the advanced features offered by both tools, including caching of dynamic pages and efficient content delivery, thus improving the loading speed of your website and its TTFB.

 4. Improve your database queries

-The response to user queries depends on database optimization.
-In some cases, if there are excess requests from the client to the database, the response will take longer than usual.
-Sometimes, it won't even process queries effectively.
+How your database responds to user queries is critical to ensuring optimal performance.
+In certain scenarios, if there are excess requests from the client to the database, the response from the server may take longer than usual.
+In some extreme cases, the server may fail to process queries effectively.

 5. Opt for a premium DNS provider